 One of the most sustainable Core Drives in the Endgame is Core Drive 7: Unpredictability & Curiosity.
 The very problem with the Endgame is that things become monotonous and there are no longer new surprises to consume the user.
 In your Endgame design, you want to incorporate as many random and unpredictable elements as possible.
 This can be in the form of rewards, challenges, or social settings.

-Of course, some companies add unpredictability into the Endgame experience by continuously adding more content to the experience.
-This works, but unfortunately it becomes difficult to scale because the moment the new content stops, the user leaves the system for greener grounds.
+Of course, some companies add unpredictability to the Endgame experience by continuously adding more content to the experience.
+This works, but unfortunately, it becomes difficult to scale because the moment the new content stops, the user leaves the system for greener grounds.